 We could have stayed there all night, but Dave needed to get home, so we wrapped our shoot in Copper Village, making use of the holiday lights.

-Cat and Bryant, you’ve set the bar high for everyone else’s jumping photos.
+Cat and Bryant, your aerial engagement has set the bar high for everyone else’s jumping photos.
 We can’t wait for your wedding in May!

 Looking for unique and interesting wedding photography for your own wedding (or know someone who is)?